try-once-more/AZ-204/README.md

 <details>
   <summary>Correct answer:</summary>

+	C. Create an Azure Function to use a trigger for Azure Cosmos DB.
+Configure the trigger to connect to the container.
 	D. Create an Azure Function that uses a FeedIterator object that processes the change feed by using the pull model on the container.
 Use a FeedRange object to parallelize the processing of the change feed across multiple functions.
 </details>